 The Women’s Army Corps

-As war engulfed the world, Congresswoman Edith Rogers of Massachusetts introduced a bill for the creation of a Women’s Army Auxiliary Corps (WAAC) in May 1941.
+Congresswoman Edith Rogers of Massachusetts introduced a bill for the creation of a Women’s Army Auxiliary Corps (WAAC) in May 1941.
 The bill sought the expansion of non-combat jobs available to women in the Army, outside the Nurse Corps, while simultaneously providing them the same legal protection and benefits as their male counterparts.
-Herself having volunteered overseas in the First World War, Rogers wanted to improve the conditions of another generation of women if called upon to serve.
+Herself having volunteered overseas in World War I, Rogers wanted to improve the conditions of another generation of women if called upon to serve.

-More than 150,000 women served as WACs during the Second World War.
-They filled over 400 jobs in both the United States and overseas, where they played an important role in the Pacific and European theaters.
+More than 150,000 women served as WACs during the war.
+They filled over 400 jobs in both the United States and overseas, where they played an important role in the Pacific and European Theaters.
 Their ranks included Nisei and African-American women.
-A total of 657 WACs received medals and citations by the end of the war.
-Amongst them were ten recipients of the Soldier’s Medal, awarded for heroic actions not involving combat.
+A total of 657 WACs received medals and citations, amongst them ten recipients of the Soldier’s Medal- awarded for heroic actions outside combat.
 Sixteen women received the Purple Heart for injuries due to enemy action.
 Most abundant were 565 Bronze Stars awarded for meritorious service.1

 Given the radical change in Army policy and society still adhering to the traditional role of women, as passive sweethearts, wives, or sex objects, WACs often faced disdain even at home.
 It took time for society to accept military service as a respectable profession for women.